WisTex/Raconteur/README.md

 **Things you should know**

 Zap is nomadic and does not federate with any other platform or protocol currently.
 It will only **ever** federate with nomadic-aware services/protocols.
 Full stop.
+Full federation support will eventually be provided by creating bridging identities in a companion project Osada; which provides a bridge between nomadic and non-nomadic networks.
+Osada identities cannot be nomadic since they federate with non-nomadic services, but they can be linked to Zap nomadic identities using Zot6 identity linking.

 If you are looking for a specific Hubzilla feature, you came to the wrong place.

 If you are looking for ActivityPub support, you came to the wrong place.

 If you are looking for stable software, check back in a few months.